Credit Suisse bought out by UBS as banking fears claim big victim

-UBS has struck a deal to purchase troubled Credit Suisse for $2 billion, the Financial Times reported on Sunday, as a maelstrom of higher interest rates and bank solvency fears continue to batter global markets.
+UBS has struck a deal to purchase troubled Credit Suisse for $2 billion, as a maelstrom of higher interest rates and bank solvency fears continue to batter global markets.

-- If consummated, the UBS offer represents a fraction of Credit Suisse's roughly $8.5 billion market capitalization as of Friday's close.

 Why it matters: Aggressive central bank action to arrest stubborn inflation has shaken investor confidence, with financial institutions caught in the crosshairs.
+The merger is the latest attempt to arrest market volatility triggered by concerns about a worldwide banking panic.

+The details: All CS shareholders will receive 1 share in UBS for 22.48 shares in Credit Suisse, the release noted, with the two sides aiming to consummate the merger by year's end.

+- Underscoring the distressed nature of Credit Suisse's operations, UBS offer represents a fraction of the bank's roughly $8.5 billion market capitalization as of Friday's close.

+- The deal was strong-armed by Swiss financial officials, and UBS sought $6 billion in guarantees from Swiss authorities to execute a potential deal.
+The Swiss National Bank will open a monetary tap for Credit Suisse for "substantial additional liquidity," the bank said.

-- After years of mismanagement and scandal-ridden headlines, the storied 167 year-old European banking giant was laid low by a crisis rattling the banking sector in the wake of Silicon Valley Bank's failure.
+Flashback: After years of mismanagement and scandal-ridden headlines, the storied 167-year-old European banking giant was laid low by a crisis rattling the banking sector in the wake of Silicon Valley Bank's failure.

 - Credit Suisse, one of a handful of global financial institutions deemed "systemically important," posted a fourth-quarter loss of over $1 billion.
 Over the last few days, it has suffered mass outflows as problems mounted and bank sector concerns festered, pushing its stock to record lows.